diversity-statement

 About the Role:

-The Clinical Coordinator’s role is to ensure the effective running of the Therapeutic Community (TC) program within a residential setting.
-Working in collaboration with the Manager, you will deliver evidence based, best practice residential treatment services to the residents of the program whilst meeting outcomes and funding performance indicators.
+The role of Clinical Coordinator will ensure the effective running of the Therapeutic Community (TC) Program within the residential setting at Nannup TC.
+Working closely with the Service Manager, you will deliver evidence-based, best practice residential treatment service to residents of the program whilst meeting outcomes and funding performance indicators.

 To be appointed / successful in this role, you will require the following key qualifications, skills, and experience: